arnaudroger/blog/_posts/2016-09-05-consumer-in-place-of-returning-list.md

 we use the Consumer interface as a way to communicate each element.
 It's the responsibility of the caller to decide what to do with it.
-If we don't need to have a List we won't need to create one - when do we really need? -.
+If we don't need to have a List we won't need to create one - when do we need it? some framework push you towards that but there is always a way to do without -.

 For small amount of data it may not matter, but if you fetching a few 100 000s and don't need to store them in a list it can make a big difference.